A Plan of Eating

 As a tool, a plan of eating helps us to abstain from eating compulsively.
 The HOW food plan consists of three weighed and measured meals daily, with nothing in between.
 Food is written down, called in, and committed on a daily basis to our sponsor.
 This tool helps us deal with the physical aspects of our disease and helps us achieve physical recovery and move beyond the food to a happier, healthier and more spiritual living experience.

-HOW Sponsors are OA members who, by the grace of God, have 30 days of back to back HOW abstinence, have completed thirty days of questions and have taken the first three steps.
+HOW Sponsors are OA members who have 30 days of back to back HOW abstinence, have completed thirty days of questions and have taken the first three steps.
 We ask a sponsor to help us through our program of recovery on all three levels: physical, emotional and spiritual.
 By working with other members of OA and sharing their experience, strength and hope, sponsors continually renew and reaffirm their own recovery.
 Sponsors share their program up to the level of their own experience.

 The telephone helps us share one-to-one and avoid the isolation, which is so common among us.
 As part of the surrender process, it is a tool with which we learn to reach out, ask for help and extend help to others.
 The telephone also provides an immediate outlet for those hard to handle highs and lows we may experience.
 We make three outreach calls per day to other members of the program.